aura-nw/pyxis-smart-account/PLUGIN.md

 This function will be called by an admin of the plugin manager contract.
 This function will migrate the plugin contract to a new code id with the submitted `migrate_msg`.
 This function is needed because plugin manager must known when a plugin contract changed to protect smart accounts from malicious plugins.
 Any plugins that are migrated without the permission of the plugin manager will be disabled.
 For that reason, when a plugin contract is instantiated, it must set the plugin manager contract as its admin.

 ### Queries

+## Security

+### Plugin Management Guidelines

+We outline the management process of plugins which is used in order to ensure the security and integrity of smart accounts.
+Plugins are essential components that enhance the functionality of smart accounts.
+However, it is crucial to follow certain protocols to protect against potential vulnerabilities and malicious activities.

+#### Auditing Plugins
+Before a plugin can be used by smart accounts, it must undergo a thorough auditing process.
+This involves a comprehensive review of the plugin's code and functionality to ensure that it meets the required security standards.
+Only audited plugins are allowed to be used by smart accounts.

+#### Contract Migration Restrictions
+Once a plugin contract is registered, it cannot be migrated without the permission of the plugin manager contract.
+This restriction ensures that any changes to the plugin's contract are carefully controlled and authorized.
+Unauthorized migration of a plugin contract is strictly prohibited.
+In the event that a plugin is migrated, the owner of the smart account associated with the plugin must be promptly notified. *(not implemented yet) Additionally, the migrated plugin will be automatically disabled until the user re-registers it.
+This mechanism ensures that users are aware of any changes to their plugins and have the opportunity to review and re-enable them.*

+#### Centralized Plugin Management
+The plugin manager has the authority to disable or remove a plugin at any time if it is found to be malicious or poses a security risk.
+This capability allows for swift action to be taken in response to identified threats, ensuring the overall security of the smart accounts.

+#### User Control
+Users have the ability to disable or remove a plugin from their smart accounts at any time.
+This ensures users to have full control over the plugins they choose to utilize and allows them to take immediate action if they suspect any issues or vulnerabilities.

+#### Authz Message Limitations
+It is important to note that authz messages cannot be used to change the state of plugins or interact with plugins.
+This limitation prevents unauthorized manipulation of plugins through the use of authz, further safeguarding the integrity of smart accounts.

+#### Multisig as Admin of

+By adhering to these guidelines, we can ensure the secure and reliable operation of smart accounts while leveraging the benefits of plugins to enhance their functionality.